Watercolor style animation in Clip Studio PAINT

 Therefore, I invite you to watch the following video:

-Remember to activate the subtitles in your language, you will surely find it;)
+Remember to activate the subtitles in your language, you will surely find them ;)

-And tell me, what did you think of the tutorial?
+And tell me what you thought of the tutorial?

 We saw step by step how to make a Watercolor style animation in an easy and simple way.